Mkhidirrr/Mkhidirrr/README.md

 ┌──(root💀kali)-[~/profile]
 └─# cat introduction.txt

-「 I am a cybersecurity professional specializing in security incident response, and cloud security architecture.
-With a comprehensive approach to security I combine offensive and defensive capabilities to identify and mitigate vulnerabilities before they become real threats. 」
+「 I am a cybersecurity professional specializing in Incident Response and Cloud Security Architecture.
+   I combine offensive and defensive capabilities to identify, analyze, and mitigate vulnerabilities before they turn into real-world threats.
+My approach is proactive, strategic, and rooted in technical depth to secure modern infrastructure. 」
 ```
 </div>

 <p align="center">